 Teenagers are not just mini-adults.
 There are many differences that dictate how to train effectively and safely as a youth athlete.
-Here are some answers to the frequently asked questions we receive here at the Youth Athletic Development Academy, as well as some myth-busting regarding youth training.
-If you have any further questions, please don’t hesitate to get in touch.
+On this page you’ll find answers to the questions we’re asked frequently here at the Youth Athletic Development Academy, as well as some myth busting regarding youth training.
+If you have any questions beyond what is covered on this page, please don’t hesitate to get in touch.

 DOES WEIGHT TRAINING STUNT GROWTH?

-HOW OLD DO YOUTH ATHLETES NEED TO BE TO JOIN THE YOUTH ATHLETIC DEVELOPMENT ACADEMY?
+HOW OLD DO YOUTH ATHLETES NEED TO BE TO START TRAINING WITH THE YOUTH ATHLETIC DEVELOPMENT ACADEMY?

 DO CHILDREN NEED SPORT-SPECIFIC TRAINING?

-Firstly, let’s define sport specific training [SST].
-Simply, SST is gym-based training that is designed to maximise the athletic qualities specific to a certain sport.
+Great question!
+First, let’s define sport specific training [commonly referred to as SST].
+Put simply, SST is gym-based training that is designed to maximise the athletic qualities specific to a certain sport.

-HOW OFTEN SHOULD YOUTH ATHLETES TRAIN IN THE GYM EACH WEEK?
+HOW OFTEN SHOULD YOUTH ATHLETES TRAIN EACH WEEK?

 We get this question a lot, and it’s really tough to answer as there are so many different variables that effect how many times a youth athlete should be training in any typical week.

 The typical rule of thumb for high-school athletes is 2-4 formal athletic development sessions per week, depending on their training schedule, competition schedule, life stress, recovery ability, etc. If a youth athlete is in the middle of a competitive season [or in the middle of exam block — all stress is taxing!] their training schedule naturally needs to be less frequent than if they were off season [think: school holidays].

 With that said, each athlete is different.
 The main advice we’re giving here is that balance is essential.
 Feel free to send us an email to discuss this further.